Skip to main content

 About La pleine lune

 The most reliable way to frame La pleine lune is simple: French cuisine, Kyoto, ¥¥, and Bib Gourmand recognition.
-More specific claims about the room, service style, dishes, wine program, or booking difficulty are not confirmed here, so planning should be based on the verified essentials and checked directly with the restaurant before committing.
+Specific claims about the room, service style, dishes, wine program, or booking difficulty are best checked directly with the restaurant before committing.

 Its hours also make it usable for either midday or evening planning.
 The restaurant is open for lunch from 12–1:30 PM and for dinner from 6–10 PM on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, it is closed on Wednesday.
 Those windows are the key planning detail: lunch is short, while dinner offers a longer listed service period.

-Because chef name, signature dishes, menu format, seating style, beverage program are not verified here, do not book expecting a specific personality-driven or format-driven experience.
-The safer expectation is a French restaurant in Kyoto with a confirmed ¥¥ price category and Bib Gourmand recognition.
+Because chef name, signature dishes, menu format, seating style, beverage program are not available, do not book expecting a specific personality-driven or format-driven experience.
+The safer expectation is a French restaurant in Kyoto with a ¥¥ price category and Bib Gourmand recognition.

 Lunch is possible; dinner gives a longer listed window